Environmental Management (MS)

 - ENMG 6200 Environmental Risk Management and Strategies (3 hours)

-In addition, the student chooses graduate elective courses offered from other programs.
+In addition, the student completes 9 credit hours of graduate elective courses offered from other programs.

-At the completion of this emphasis students will be able to:
+Upon completion of this emphasis, students will be able to:

-- Identify the basic scientific principle of ecology and biodiversity and the way human systems intergrate with natural systems.
+- Identify the basic scientific principle of ecology and biodiversity and the way human systems integrate with natural systems.

 - Conduct research and present findings on selected environmental sustainability topics.